canjs/canjs/docs/can-guides/commitment/recipes/canvas-clock/canvas-clock.md

 ### What you need to know

-- Use another [can-component] to define a `<analog-clock>` component.
+- Use another [can-stache-element custom element] to define a `<analog-clock>` component.
-- Define the component’s [can-component.prototype.view] to write out a `<canvas>` element (hint: `<canvas id="analog" width="255" height="255"></canvas>`).
+- Define the component’s [can-stache-element/static.view] to write out a `<canvas>` element (hint: `<canvas id="analog" width="255" height="255"></canvas>`).
-- A component’s [can-component.prototype.ViewModel] can be defined as an object which will be passed to [can-define/map/map.extend DefineMap.extend] (hint:`ViewModel: {}`).
-- A viewModel’s [can-component/connectedCallback] will be called when the component is inserted into the page.
+- An element [can-stache-element/lifecycle-hooks.connected connected hook] will be called when the component is inserted into the page.
 - [Pass an element reference to the scope](https://canjs.com/doc/can-stache-bindings.html#Passanelementtothescope), like the following:
 ```html
 <div this:to="key">...</div>